R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/05-data-validation.md

 ## Why this matters beyond manufacturing

-Data validation and access control are the backbone of any platform that processes external submissions at scale:
+Data validation and access control are the backbone of any platform that processes external submissions at scale.

-- **Spam filtering** is validation: does this report meet minimum quality thresholds?
-- **Duplicate detection** is validation: has this vulnerability already been reported?
-- **Reputation-based access** is a permission matrix: can this user submit to this program?
-- **Exception handling** is an approval workflow: a hacker disputes a decision → review → resolution with accountability

-The patterns are the same.
 The cost of bad data is the same: wasted time, lost trust, and cascading errors downstream.

 ---